Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Related Work

 The initial solutions enabling dynamic adaptivity, such as MCDNN~\cite{han2016mcdnn}, relied on having several differently-compressed candidate DL models in the cloud and downloading the most appropriate model on the device according to the current context.
-While enabling context-adaptation, this strategy adds substantial overheads stemming from model transfer.
-Early exit networks can dynamically reduce the computational complexity of a single model by not traversing all network layers and halting the computation at an intermediate point in the network instead~\cite{teerapittayanon2016branchynet}.
-With multiple exit points along the network (cascaded early exits), a finer control can be gained over the accuracy vs approximation trade-off~\cite{lee2021resourceefficient}.
+While enabling context-adaptation, this strategy adds substantial overheads of model transfer.
+Early exit networks can dynamically reduce the computational complexity of a single model by not traversing all network layers and halting the computation at one of intermediate exit points in the network instead~\cite{teerapittayanon2016branchynet}.
 SPINN~\cite{laskaridis2020spinn} introduces a scheduler that co-optimises the early-exit policy and DL model splitting at run time, in order to adapt to dynamic conditions and meet user-defined service-level requirements in a cloud-edge environment.
 The drawbacks of early-exit schemes include the need for off-the-shelf models to be re-structured and re-trained and the complexity of developing exiting policies that will be suitable for a particular operational domain.
+Unfortunately, despite intended to work in dynamic environments, neither MCDNN nor SPINN have been implemented on mobiles. \blue{DeepX compresses network layers using singular value decomposition and enables execution on heterogeneous mobile hardware.
+However, it supports only fully connected NN layers and the project code is not publicly available.}